Royal Malaysian Air Force: Multi-role combat aircraft

 RMAF Sukhoi Su-30MKMs seen from top and bottom.

 Faced with aging MiG-29 and F-5 aircraft, the RMAF began its Multi-Role Combat Aircraft (MRCA) acquisition program in 2011, with a planned entry of service date between 2015 and 2016.
-While it was initially reported that the RMAF was seeking to procure 18 aircraft, this number rose to 24 to 40 new aircraft in 2014 with a budget reported between $1.8 and $2.4 billion dollars.
+While it was initially reported that the RMAF was seeking to procure 18 aircraft, this number rose to 24 to 40 new aircraft in 2014 with a budget reported between $1.8 and $2.4 billion.
 According to then minister of defence Ahmad Zahid Hamidi, only Western manufactured aircraft were being considered.
 Four companies were shortlisted; Boeing, BAE Systems, Dassault Group, Saab AB, each offering their respective F/A-18 Super Hornet, Eurofighter Typhoon, Dassault Rafale, JAS 39 Gripen aircraft.

 The program was put on hold indefinitely in 2014 as a result of budget restrictions and the forthcoming Eleventh Malaysia Plan, which covers government spending from 2016 to 2020.
 In response, Dassault offered a financial package consisting of a loan with a ten-year repayment plan guaranteed by the French government.
 This was countered by Saab, which offered a leasing deal, as did BAE Systems, which also offered to set up a local facility for maintenance and repair with possible financing by the British government.
 The Russian defence export corporation, Rosoboronexport, which previously supplied the Royal Malaysian Air Force with the Sukhoi Su-30MKM expressed its readiness to discuss the prospect of establishing joint licensed production facilities in Malaysia in 2016.

 By 2016, the choice was narrowed down to either Dassault Rafale or Eurofighter Typhoon, with the former reportedly favoured by officials within the defence ministry.
 However, as a result of economic uncertainty as well as the rise of Islamist militancy in the region (see the Siege of Marawi in the neighbouring Philippines), immediate priority shifted from procuring new combat aircraft to increasing surveillance capability and the MRCA program was put on hold again with the a final decision only expected as late as 2020.